awcodify/sysctl-theme/docs/components/featured-images.md

 ## Automatic Featured Images

-If you don't specify a featured image, Sysctl Theme can generate one automatically based on the post title.
+If you don't specify a featured image, Arsxy Theme can generate one automatically based on the post title.
 To enable this feature, add the following to your `_config.yml`:

 ```yaml
 featured_images: